mtnvencenzo/cezzis-com-cocktails-web/cocktails.web.e2e/readme.md

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js v18 or higher (matches the main app requirement)
-- Yarn package manager
+- Yarn (Classic)
-- Entra External Id credentials (for authentication tests)
+- Access to the Auth0 tenant and test user credentials used by the project
+- Cocktails web app running locally at `https://localhost:4001` (use `yarn cy` from `cocktails.web`)
+- Cocktails API running locally at `https://localhost:7176` (required for test account seeding)

 ## Installation